TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ## Mac

-### I'm having issues launching the game.
+### I'm having issues launching the game and I have Alpha 4.9.5 or lower.

 If you receive errors such as "No noteskins found" or other unusual behavior, you will have to change macOS security settings in order for Project OutFox to operate correctly.
 MacOS performs a process every time a new program has been downloaded called quarantine, which will require Gatekeeper (The OS's security manager) to verify its signature.
 The OS does not trust unsigned applications, and prevents access to external files unless given manual permission by the user.

-To do this, open Terminal and run the following command: ``xattr -dr com.apple.quarantine /path/to/StepMania``, replacing ``/path/to/StepMania`` with the path to the directory containing the StepMania executable (manually typing it out, or dragging the folder containing the game executable directly onto the window to fill it automatically).
+To do this, open Terminal and run the following command: ``xattr -dr com.apple.quarantine /path/to/OutFox``, replacing ``/path/to/OutFox`` with the path to the directory containing the OutFox executable (manually typing it out, or dragging the folder containing the game executable directly onto the window to fill it automatically).

 <video src="/faq/vid/quarantine.webm" controls="">Quarantine video example</video>